pombredanne/debian-package-status/README.md

 It pulls package information from /var/lib/dpkg/status and serves up a website where the package information can be browsed.

+It contains no external dependencies and only relies on native Python 3.7 modules.

 ## TO-DO

 * <strike> Build Python web server </strike>